 Quinoa is known as a pseudocereal as it is not a true cereal grain, similar to amaranth and buckwheat.
 A pseudocereal refers to a seed of a broadleaf plant and not a grass, such as wheat.

 Native to South America it was domesticated over 5000 years ago (Arneja, L., et al., 2015) where it has been a vital source of food in the Andean Region since 3000BC, only second in prominence to maize in the Incan Empire (Bharagava, A., et al., 2013).
-The varied climate and soil present across western South America, from Columbia to Argentina and Chile, has lead to a mixture of distinct ecotypes and genotypes of quinoa, that number over 2000 (Lopez, L.M., et al., 2011).
+The varied climate and soil present across western South America, from Columbia to Argentina and Chile, has to lead to a mixture of distinct ecotypes and genotypes of quinoa, that number over 2000 (Lopez, L.M., et al., 2011).

 It is an annual dicotyledonous which refers to a plant angiosperm that is classified by having two leaves in the embryo of the seed, growing to a height of between 1-3 meters (Arneja, L., et al., 2015).
 The seed comes in different colours such as green, yellow, red and purple, depending on the variety of quinoa.
 Cultivated quinoa has far larger seeds than wild species (Jancurová, M., et al., 2009)

 Quinoa is a source of protein, amino acids, minerals, vitamins and antioxidants.
-It is actually considered a complete protein as it contains all essential amino acids and well as a substantial amount of protein.
+It is considered a complete protein as it contains all essential amino acids and well as a substantial amount of protein.
 The high-quality protein found within quinoa between, 12-16% is constituted by water-soluble albumins and globulins with high levels of digestibility, making about 80% of the protein available for absorption when properly prepared (Lopez, L.M., et al., 2011).

 Starch is the main carbohydrate in quinoa, therefore it is important to properly chew quinoa so that digestion can be ignited in the mouth with the help of amylase (Arneja, L., et al., 2015).
 Not properly chewing quinoa can lead to discomfort and bloating as its digestion was not able to be fulfilled.